Administration of Justice

 - analyze the balance of theory, law, policy, and practice as they relate to juvenile delinquency.

-- demonstrate an understanding of the various treatment approaches utilized to curb the onset of delinquency.
+- examine various treatment approaches utilized to curb the onset of delinquency.

 - review public policy as it relates to the well-being of children and families.